 The Rhu (Baked Goods, Breakfast Sandwiches, & Coffee)

 This unassuming kitchen shop and cafe on Lexington Ave has lovely, homemade baked goods and breakfast sandwiches.
 The Rhu is helmed by the same people behind Rhubarb, a popular Appalachian-style farm-to-table restaurant just a few blocks away.

 We love their Bread & Spread offerings: you pick a baked good, and choose from a list of toppings.
 For example, you could an English Muffin, a Buttermilk Biscuit, a Gluten-Free Buttermilk Biscuit, various bagels, Multigrain Levain, or Ciabatta.
 Then, top it with butter, Imaldris Jam, honey, or locally-made Big Spoon Peanut Butter.
 If you want to go savory, they also have local cream cheese, Looking Glass Fromage Blanc, or Pimiento Cheese.
 You decide!

-Ultimately, this simplicity of this bakery and coffee shop is great for “coffee and toast” types.
-If you love a simple, fast breakfast, this is the walk up eatery for you.
+Ultimately, the simplicity of this bakery and coffee shop is great for “coffee and toast” types.
+If you love a simple, fast breakfast, this is the walk-up eatery for you.
 No reservations necessary, just come on by!
 (And be sure to shop the charming pantry for local sundries on your way out.)

 ~ Honorable Mention ~

 A few more breakfast spots that are still worth checking out if you have time.